muscak/Web_Scraping/README.md

 ## Dataset
 The below fields are stored:
-- ID
+- ID: Unique identifier of the movie in TMBD system.
-- Title
+- Title: English title of the movie.
+Original title is ignored.
-- Director
+- Director: The director of the movie.
+If the movie has more than one director, only the firts one listed is saved.
-- Release_Year
+- Release_Year: The year that movie is released to the theatres.
-- Original_Lang
+- Original_Lang: The language of the movie.
-- Main_Genre
+- Main_Genre: The first genre that is listed in the info.
-- Genres
+- Genres: The all listed genres apart from the first one.
-- Runtime
+- Runtime: Runtime in minutes.
-- User_Score
+- User_Score: The TMDB score of the movie.
-- Ratings
+- Ratings: The number of ratings of the movie.
-- Budget
+- Budget: The budget of the movie in USD.
-- Revenue
+- Revenue: The total revenue of the movie in USD.
-- URL
+- URL: TMDB link of the movie.